 We offer a variety of specialized activities for each class.
 In addition, school-wide special programs are scheduled throughout the year.
 We also work with the different departments of the Bender JCC to make use of the wonderful facilities available to us.
 Depending on the year, we offer weekly Music, Yoga, or Movement for all of our classes.
-Our 4s classes engage in other enrichment opportunities such as weekly "PE."
-When we have an Israeli Shaliach/Shlicha, we also offer weekly Hebrew activity classes.
-Our 4s classes have instructional swim during the school year, in addition to the summer (temporarily on hold due to COVID).
-Families are welcome to join us via Zoom for Shabbat Sing on Friday mornings.
+Our 4s classes engage in other enrichment opportunities such as weekly "PE" and instructional swim during the school year.
+Our rising 4s and kindergarteners have daily swimming lessons during the summer as well.
+Families are welcome to join us for Shabbat Sing on Friday mornings.
 We also have an atelier/art studio to further enrich the classroom experience for students and deepen the understanding of materials through their use in classroom project work.